InPlay-Inc/inplay-inc.github.io/content/docs/IN6XX/Getting Started/Testing/RTT Viewer Guide.md

   Note:

-  When the chip is reset or enters sleep mode, JLink will disconnect.
+  When the chip is reset or enters sleep mode, J-Link will disconnect.
 When the chip is running again, you need to click Connect to reconnect before the log is displayed.

   ![](/images/rtt-viewer06.png)